canton7/sem_version/README.md

 When using the pessimistic operation, `~>`, versions may be specified in the form `"x.y"` or `"x.y.z"` (with `"~> x.y"` meaning `">= x.y.0" && "< x+1.0.0"`, and `"~> x.y.z"` meaning `">= x.y.z" && "< x.y+1.0"`).

-When using the other operations, versions may be in the form `"x"`, `"x.y"`, or a full semantic version (including pre-release and build).
+When using the other operations, versions may be in the form `"x"`, `"x.y"`, or a full semantic version (including optional pre-release and build).
 In the former two cases, the missing versions out of minor and patch will be filled in with 0's, and the pre-release and build ignored.

 ```ruby